jhamrick/optimal-mental-rotation/experiment/README.md

 ### Notes/Issues

-* high error rate (9/16 subjects had at least 75% accuracy, 7/16 have
+* High error rate (9/16 subjects had at least 75% accuracy, 7/16 have
-  at least 85% accuracy, and 4/16 have at least 90% accuracy)
+  at least 85% accuracy, and 4/16 have at least 90% accuracy).
-* fewer data points for 0-degree and 180-degree rotations, because all other rotations have a corresponding angle (e.g. 20 and 340)
+* Fewer data points for 0-degree and 180-degree rotations, because all other rotations have a corresponding angle (e.g. 20 and 340).

 ## Version B